rdkcentral/rdk-halif-test-device_settings/docs/pages/ds-fpd_TestSpec.md

 ### Test Startup Requirement

-Prior to commencing the test, it is necessary for the Test to initialize all FP LEDs.

-Before the test begins, the Test must ensure that the `FPD` mode is set correctly.

-The supported `FPD` configurations shall be read from the settings file.
+NA

 ### Emulator Requirement

-Emulator will support the 7-Segment display and shall support the "Text" scroll activity.
+Emulator will boot with the configurations that should include
+1. 7-seg `FPD` Text/Clock mode, Brighness, cyclerate, supported characters, Rows, columns, and Vertical/Horizontal scroll supported on the platform.

 ### Control Plane Requirement

-Control Panel should able read the data from the tool that shall recorgnize the text display and validate the scroll activity.
+Control Panel should able read the data from the tool that shall recognize the text display and validate the scroll activity.
 This data should be validated to declare the test result.

 ## Frontpanel Display Clock/Time Control